 Once the gateway is finished updating the firmware, follow the on-screen instructions to reboot the device.
 This requires a login using your updated profile credentials.

 5.3 LoRa Packet Forwarding Set Up

 Simply select Senet on LoRa > Preset.
-The gateway connection status should change to true once the Preset is applied.
+The gateway connection status should stay false in UI when the Preset is applied.
 (Figure 6)

 Figure 6: Setting presets